-We report the interview to the lawyer Cecatiello conducted by the journalist Luisa Perego on the site NostroFiglio.it.
+We report the interview with the lawyer Cecatiello conducted by the journalist Luisa Perego on the site NostroFiglio.it.

-Some sections of the article are highlighted which highlight the characteristics of separation through "collaborative practice", inviting the reading of the complete text on the site "nostrofiglio.it"
+Here are some sections of the article that highlight the characteristics of separation through "collaborative practice", inviting you to read the full text on the site "nostrofiglio.it".

 30 October 2017.